codyaverett/memento/README.md

 # Memento

-This repository is for capturing general knowledge learning in public.
+This repository is for capturing notes and ideas and I learn in public.

 ## About me